kamakshijain/TDD_PIDController/readme.md

 git clone --recursive https://github.com/kamakshijain/TDD_PIDController.git
 ```

-In your work directory, use cmake to create an Eclipse project for an [out-of-source build] of cpp-boilerplate
+In your work directory, use cmake to create an Eclipse project for an [out-of-source build] of TDD-PIDController

 ```
 cd ~/workspace